 I immediately thought of the many lines I have traced back through history the farthest.
 A few years ago, I became fascinated with identifying and proving lineage for several “gateway ancestors,” colonial immigrants whose ancestry can be traced to Old World gentry, nobility, or royalty.
 So far, I have determined that the following ancestors are direct descendants of Charlemagne: Edward Foulke (1651-1741) of Pennsylvania, my spouse’s 8th great-grandfather; Lawrence Smith (1629–1700) of Virginia, my 10th great-grandfather; Edmund Hawes (1612–1693) of Massachusetts, my 11th great-grandfather; and Peter Worden (1569-1639) of Massachusetts, my 12th great-grandfather.

-Categories: Cole-Marriner Line, Spangler-Kenney Line, Taylor-Thomas Line, This Is My Life, Watts-Stark Line
+Categories: Brickwall Ancestors, Cole-Marriner Line, Royal Roots, Spangler-Kenney Line, Taylor-Thomas Line, Watts-Stark Line, Williams-Stott Line

 Tags: 52Ancestors, American history, ancestry, biography, Civil War, family history, family tree, genealogy, lineage, religion, surname

 On this day, 30 December 1671, Thomas Lynde (my 11th great-grandfather) passed away in Charlestown, Suffolk County, Massachusetts.

 Born on 11 January 1594, in Dunstable, Bedfordshire, England, Thomas was the son of Nathan Lynde, Jr. and Elizabeth Digby.
 He joined brothers Enoch and Richard Lynde.

 Categories: Cole-Marriner Line, Famous Faces and Places, On This Day, Our Families' Faithful

 Tags: American history, ancestry, biography, England, family history, family tree, genealogy, lineage, religion